fdeantoni/knot-step-acme/README.md

 ### Add a subdomain to Knot DNS

-Use this to create a wildcard subdomain (*.your-sub.test) that points to your machine.
+Use this to create a wildcard subdomain (*.your-sub.test) that points to an IP number of your choice.

 1) Extract the TSIG key and CA root